 Exercise a high degree of caution in Honduras due to high levels of violent crime and the possibility of violent protests.
 Be alert and pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Reconsider your need to travel to the southern suburb of San Pedro Sula (the Chamelećon) and the nearby towns of Choloma and Cofradia due to the very high levels of violent crime.
-See Safety and security.
+Reconsider your need to travel to the southern suburb of San Pedro Sula (the Chamelećon) and the nearby towns of Choloma and Cofradia due to the very high levels of violent crime.
+See

-- Violent crime, including murder, robbery, burglary, kidnapping, carjacking and sexual assault, is widespread in Honduras, often involving firearms.
-See Safety and security.
+Violent crime, including murder, robbery, burglary, kidnapping, carjacking and sexual assault, is widespread in Honduras, often involving firearms.
+See

-- The hurricane season is from June to November when landslides, mudslides and flooding may occur.
+The hurricane season is from June to November when landslides, mudslides and flooding may occur.
 In the case of a hurricane, monitor local media reports and follow the instructions of local emergency officials.
-See Additional information.
+See

 Entry and exit

-It is your responsibility to have your passport stamped on entry, whether you enter Honduras by land, sea or air.
+Make sure your passport is stamped on entry, whether you enter Honduras by land, sea or air.

 Minors travelling with only one or without both parents or legal guardians must present a notarised letter of consent from the non-travelling parent(s) or legal guardian(s) to enter and exit Honduras.
-Contact the nearest Embassy or Consulate of Honduras for further information, including language requirements for consent forms.
+The letter must satisfy certain language and other requirements.
+More information: Embassy or Consulate of Honduras

 Medication must be transported in its original container and have a clear label.
 Prescription and controlled medication must be accompanied by a prescription from the prescribing physician on letterhead stationery and include the medication's generic name.
-Contact the nearest Embassy or Consulate of Honduras for a list of restricted medication.
+See Health.
+More information: Embassy or Consulate of Honduras

 Safety and security

-Armed robbery and car and busjackings occur on Honduran roads and highways, both in urban and rural areas.
+Armed robbery and car- and bus-jackings occur on Honduran roads and highways, both in urban and rural areas.
 Carjackers often target vehicles leaving major airports.
-There have been frequent incidents of roadside robbery, including by criminals pretending to be injured.
-Consider using a reputable tour company or limousine service for travel to and from the airport and for longer trips.
+There are frequent incidents of roadside robbery, including at traffic lights and by criminals pretending to be injured.

-Petty crime, such as bag snatching and pickpocketing, is also prevalent throughout Honduras, particularly at airports, hotels, bus terminals, shopping malls and other public venues where large numbers of people gather.
-Avoid showing signs of affluence.
+Bag snatching, pickpocketing and other petty crime is common throughout Honduras, particularly at airports, hotels, bus terminals, shopping malls and other crowded public venues.

 Scams and credit card fraud have also been reported.
 Foreigners have also been robbed after withdrawing money from ATMs.